Rosé winemaking is not as simple as books would have you believe.

 More about the book and Elizabet's work on Rosé wine: https://pink.wine/ and https://elizabethgabay.com/2018/01/13/behind-the-scenes-of-rose-understanding-the-pink-wine-revolution/

 Become a member of the Wine Scholar Guild to view recorded member webinars.
 JOIN NOW

-- The Claretes of Cigales and Ribera del Duero: historic rosés of north-eastern Spain with Elizabeth Gabay MW
+- The Claretes of Cigales and Ribera del Duero: historic rosés of north-central Spain with Elizabeth Gabay MW

 - Cassis: a white wine enclave in Provence with Elizabeth Gabay MW

 - Provence Who's Who with Elizabeth Gabay MW

 - Myth Busting: Enigmatic Bandol with Elizabeth Gabay MW

 - Interview with Frederic Panaiotis of Ruinart